A Guide to Host Agency and Consortia Education [+Comparison Chart]

 A Closer Look at Host/ Consortia Education

-With all the options out there, distilling host and consortia education options is almost impossible.
+With all the options out there, distilling host and consortia education options are almost impossible.
 But guess what, we’re bonkers and we did it anyway.

-Host, franchise, and consortia education opportunities run the gamut: Some organizations run all their education in house.
-Others might outsource the education to existing 3rd party programs based on your specific education goals.
+Host, franchise, and consortia education opportunities run the gamut: Some organizations run all their education in-house.
+Others might outsource the education to existing 3rd party programs based on your specific educational goals.
 Others do a combo.
 Some are more structured, and some cater to independent learning.